Black Cockatoo Pocket Forest

 • Reach maturity up to 10 times faster than traditional planting methods

-A key part of the Miyawaki methodology is building up the soil organic matter and carbon before planting and colonising it with microbes from nearby bushland.
-A major point of difference to other pocket forests established in Perth will be the use of FOGO compost and biochar in the initial soil preparation which will provide the resistant carbon e.g. charcoal found in natural soils.
+A key part of the Miyawaki methodology is soil remediation.
+This is done by making compost and using it to build up the soil organic matter and carbon before planting and colonising it with microbes from nearby bushland.
+A major point of difference to other Pocket Forests established in Perth will be the use of co-composted biochar in the initial soil preparation which will provide the resistant carbon e.g. charcoal and humus similar to that found in natural soils.
 The site will also be colonised with soil organisms (e.g. bacteria, fungi) from nearby bushland.
-In this way, restoration of the soil biodiversity will receive similar attention to the above ground biodiversity.
+In this way, restoration of the soil carbon and biodiversity will receive similar attention to the above ground carbon and biodiversity.

 Schedule of activities